gerph/riscos-presenter/rougol/talk.md

 # RISC OS Pyromaniac
 ## What is it like to work with?
 (4)

-Many commands are just a thin wrapper around an system call:
+Many commands are just a thin wrapper around a system call:

 ```
 def cmd_rmload(self, args):